Zeal8bit/Zeal-VideoBoard-SDK/README.md

 At the moment, this API reference is only referring to the C library as there is no assembly implementation.

-* Graphics: This part of the library defines functions to control the screen, set the color palettes, manipulate the tilesets and tilemaps.
+* Graphics: this library defines functions to control the screen, set the color palettes, manipulate the tilesets and tilemaps.
 These functions are declared and documented in [`include/zvb_gfx.h`](include/zvb_gfx.h) header file.
+* Sprites: this part of the GFX library manages the on-screen sprites, the API is declared and documented in [`include/zvb_sprite.h`](include/zvb_sprite.h) header file.
+* CRC: this library manages the hardware CRC32 controller, the API is declared and documented in [`include/zvb_crc.h`](include/zvb_crc.h) header file.
+* SPI: this library manages the hardware SPI controller, the API is declared and documented in [`include/zvb_spi.h`](include/zvb_spi.h) header file.
+* Audio: this library manages the sound output, the API functions are declared and documented in [`include/zvb_sound.h`](include/zvb_sound.h) header file.
 * Controller: TBD, library to manage input devices such as game controllers or joysticks.
-* Audio: TBD, library to manage the sound output.

 ### Code Examples